SKQ1 is a Longevity Game Changer

-SKQ1 is a very potent, economic, and safe anti-aging agent, I’ll make the case here that it’s the cutting edge anti-aging innovation of tomorrow…
+SKQ1 is a very potent, economical, and safe anti-aging agent, I’ll make the case here that it’s the cutting-edge anti-aging innovation of tomorrow…

 This article is mostly going to focus on decoding what the human studies are saying about SKQ1 and how this squares up with the anecdotal experiences of Biohackers online.
 For more of my own personal experiences, thoughts, and comparisons please see the written and video reviews linked below.

 People often ask me about novel Biohacks, exotic Nootropics, or groundbreaking anti-aging strategies.
 They will want to pay attention to the applications of SKQ1.

 You can find over 150 pieces of published research on Pubmed, including two significant human clinical trials.
 So it’s firmly out of the territory of being an unpredictable pharmacologically active research chemical and is attracting the attention of mainstream anti-aging researchers.

 (SKQ1[Title/Abstract]) OR Skulachev Ions[Title/Abstract] - PubMed - NCBI

 PubMed comprises more than 28 million citations for biomedical literature from MEDLINE, life science journals, and…

 Usually, I begin these articles by first describing the main uses and benefits of the supplement or technology.
 In this article though I’ll begin by describing the unique anti-aging mechanism of SKQ1 because it’s quite remarkable.

 Phenoptosis is the death of an organism programmed by its genome…